Chivalry

 Are knight oaths still relevant today?

-While the practice of knight oaths may have evolved, the ideals of honor and chivalry they represent continue to influence concepts of honor in modern society.
+While the practice of knight oaths may have evolved, their ideals of honor and chivalry continue to influence concepts of honor in modern society.

 What have we learned about knight oaths?